WhaleConnect/whaleconnect/docs/usage.md

 ![Notifications](img/notifications.png)

-Some messages in NST are presented through a notification system.
+Some messages in WhaleConnect are presented through a notification system.
 Notifications are displayed in the bottom right corner of the main application window.
 Newer notifications are displayed on top.
 Some notifications are temporary and will have a bar at the bottom indicating the remaining time they are displayed for.
 Notifications will also be available in the menu located in the top left corner of the application window:

 ![Notifications menu](img/notifications-menu.png)